micael-w/micael-w.github.io/README.md

 [Corona Tracker](https://micael-w.github.io/corona-tracker/) is an app that gets corona related info from an API and displays it in various ways.

-## Chuck Norris Ajax
+## Chuck Norris Ajax (school project)

 [Chuck Norris Ajax](http://micael-w.github.io/chuck-norris-ajax/) is an app where you can push a button and it gets a "joke" from an API using AJAX.

-## Tip Calculator
+## Tip Calculator (school project)

 [Tip Calculator](http://micael-w.github.io/tip-calculator/) is a calculator for calculating tips.
 It was made with classes as part of an introduction to OOP.
 I tried to make it as minimal and DRY as possible.
 The array bpt and the variables b, p and t are only named like that because it makes sense that the variables b, p and t gets pushed into the array bpt and I don't want one million line breaks everywhere from calculations with long variable names.

-## Cute Animals Generator
+## Cute Animals Generator (school project)

-[Cute Animals Generator](http://micael-w.github.io/cute-animals-generator/) is a version of a website that makes cards as you add them.
+[Cute Animals Generator](http://micael-w.github.io/cute-animals-generator/) is a website that makes cards as you add them.
 This project uses custom made illustrations that, along with a color, is randomly assigned to each card.
 The images are also preloaded, since they're not immediately visible, thus not immediately loaded.

-## Objects
+## Objects (school project)

 [Objects](https://micael-w.github.io/objects/) is a group assignment wherein making the objects part of the website was delegated to me.

-## Insurance Grid
+## Insurance Grid (school project)

 [Insurance Grid](https://micael-w.github.io/insurance-grid/) is the first exam we made.